lastraum/dcl-fetch/README.md

 })
 ```

+#### For server validation, please reach out to Lastraum#0153 on the process for obtaining an auth key

 ## Copyright info

 This scene is protected with a standard Apache 2 licence.
 See the terms and conditions in the [LICENSE](/LICENSE) file.